by Brian Tomasik

 What is the financial cost of having a child?
 To many people, it's the amount of money spent on food, clothing, housing, transportation, tuition, and so on.
 One calculator suggests that these costs might total ~$500K for a kid in the US who goes to private college, although I believe that figure does not account for the time value of money, and the estimated costs of living may be more than what frugal altruists would require.
 A better estimate might be something like ~$150K (assuming ~$12K of expenditures per year over 18 years at a 5% real rate of return) plus ~$60K (based on ~$160K for college ~20 years in the future using a 5% real rate of return).

 Of course, economists and utilitarians will notice an additional cost: The opportunity cost of the time spent parenting.
 If you want to raise your child well, then this time expenditure might begin even before conception, as you research optimal health and nutrition during pregnancy.
-Then there are 9 months of pregnancy (which requires additional health-care visits and sickness), weeks or months of paternity/maternity leave from work, months of sleepless nights attending to your crying baby every two hours, pediatrician visits, playing with your toddler or traveling to daycare, shopping for baby clothes and toys, researching pre / elementary / middle / high schools, helping with homework and interacting with teachers, spending quality time with your kid on the weekends, taking your kid to events and friends’ houses, going to school functions, researching and visiting colleges, helping with college applications, transporting to and from college, giving advice on jobs, and everything else in between.
+Then there are 9 months of pregnancy (which requires additional health-care visits and sickness), weeks or months of paternity/maternity leave from work, months of sleepless nights attending to your crying baby every two hours, talking and reading to your child daily especially during her/his first three years of life to stimulate brain developmenta, pediatrician visits, getting sick along with your kids, playing with your toddler or traveling to daycare, shopping for baby clothes and toys, researching pre / elementary / middle / high schools, helping with homework and interacting with teachers, spending quality time with your kid on the weekends, taking your kid to events and friends' houses, going to school functions, researching and visiting colleges, helping with college applications, transporting to and from college, giving advice on jobs, helping with personal-finance and legal questions, attending graduations/weddings/family gatherings, and more.

 There could also be costs of reduced ambition.
 For example, maybe you would have become a CEO who travels the world constantly, but you don't want to be the kind of mom who never sees her kid, so you aim for something less remunerative.
 In rare circumstances, this could add up to many millions of dollars.